Pretorian/workshop-band-app/workshop/02-first-model.md

 There may be reasons for keeping an endpoint private, but for the sake of this workshop, we will expose our REST API endpoints for public consumption.
 We will look at securing endpoints later in the workshop.

 ### Custom plural form

+Simply press enter to use the default for this field as well:

 ```
 ?
 Enter the model name: event